Global $L^\infty$-bounds and long-time behavior of a diffusive epidemic system in heterogeneous environment: Preliminaries and main results

-We have the following result about the uniform persistence of the solutions and the existence of a positive $\omega$-periodic solution of \eqref{density}.
-The definition of $\mathcal{R}_0$ is given by \eqref{Rdef}. \begin{Theorem}[Uniform persistence] Let $\mu=0$.
-Assume that {\rm(A1)-(A3)} and {\rm(A6)} hold, and let $0<p\leq1$.
+{ Biologically, (A4) means that the epidemic is seasonal.} We have the following result about the uniform persistence of the solutions and the existence of a positive $\omega$-periodic solution of \eqref{density}.
+The definition of \emph{the basic reproduction number}, $\mathcal{R}_0$, is given by \eqref{Rdef}. \begin{Theorem}[Uniform persistence] Let $\mu=0$.
+Assume that {\rm(A1)-(A2)} and {\rm(A4)} hold, and let $0<p\leq1$.
 We further assume $\mathcal{R}_0>1$ if $p=1$.
 Then there exists $\epsilon_0>0$ depending only on $N$ such that for any solution $(S, I)$ of \eqref{density}, we have

 uniformly for $x\in\bar\Omega$.
 Moreover, \eqref{density} has at least one positive $\omega$-periodic solution. \end{Theorem}